JetBrains/lets-plot/README_PYTHON.md

 - Brand new Geocoding API.

-  Note: This is a **breaking change!** Hence we bumped the version to 2.0.0.
+  Note: This is a **breaking change!** Hence we bumped the Lets-Plot version to 2.0.0.

   In the Lets-Plot v2.0.0 the peviouse Geocoding API is no longer working.

   The old version of geocoding backend remains on-line for a couple of release cycles to continue support of prior Lets-Plot versions.

-  To learn more about Geocoding API see: [Geocoding](https://github.com/JetBrains/lets-plot/blob/master/docs/geocoding.md).
+  To learn more about new Geocoding API see: [Geocoding](https://github.com/JetBrains/lets-plot/blob/master/docs/geocoding.md).

 See [CHANGELOG.md](https://github.com/JetBrains/lets-plot/blob/master/CHANGELOG.md) for other changes and fixes.